-- We prepare all management documents in accordance with the related laws and accounting standards and protect our shareholders’ interests by dutifully disclosing the information.
+- We prepare all management documents in accordance with related laws and accounting standards and protect our shareholders’ interests by dutifully disclosing the information.

 『All SKC employees fulfill their duties dutifully with accountability.』

-- We create corporate culture that intensifies mutual respect and encourages us to work with enthusiasm and initiative.
+- We create a corporate culture that intensifies mutual respect and encourages us to work with enthusiasm and initiative.

 - We perform environment-friendly management and actively participate in environmental protection.